Shir-Nitzan/Design-mRNA-vaccine-SARS-CoV-2-variants/README.md

 <img src="https://user-images.githubusercontent.com/62726511/167273837-9c4359bc-ab6a-48d7-97bf-d19e36906388.png" width="500" >

-Second Part - comparison to the Wuhan strain:
+# Second Part - comparison to the Wuhan strain
 We found that there were only two differences, and they are adjacent:

 ![image](https://user-images.githubusercontent.com/62726511/167273901-9ffa7609-b1ec-499e-90ae-d9fb71569623.png)